skylight-hq/skylight.digital/_projects/usaf_bespin_design_system.md

     <li>
-      Waste less time on version control issues, such as incorporating bug fixes or enhancements &mdash; with a design system, updates are made once and populate all occurrences
+      Waste less time on version control issues, such as incorporating bug fixes or enhancements — with a design system, updates are made once and populate all occurrences
     </li>